StevenLau6/StevenLau6.github.io/_pages/about.md

 Dr. Liu is a AI Researcher @ Huawei Technologies Co. working on Large Language Model, Natural Language Processing, and Generative AI.

+Liu is currently focusing on optimizing the training and data schemes for large language models, encompassing both pre-training and post-training stages.
+He is also studying the training infrastructures and domain applications of LLMs.

 ## Education:

 Ph.D. in Computer Science, Sep.
 2019 –  Jan.
 2024, <a href="https://www4.comp.polyu.edu.hk/~labimcl/index.html" target="_blank">IMCL Group</a> @ The Hong Kong Polytechnic University <a href="https://www.polyu.edu.hk/">(PolyU)</a>, supervised by <a href="https://www4.comp.polyu.edu.hk/~csjcao/" target="_blank">Prof. Jiannong Cao</a>.